Soliton’s OEM Technology for Teledriving Solutions

 It is expected to gain certification to operate on the public streets in the not-too-distant future where it can be used for applications such as affordable door-to-door taxi services, or where an autonomous vehicle needs to “phone-home” as its current programming cannot resolve a unique situation and needs assistance to continue.

 Soliton has been actively involved in developing highly reliable elements of the solution that is core to delivering a complete remote driving solution.
 The teledriver, who sits in a mockup car console with its steering controls, looks at monitors around them that gives them the view from the car as if they are looking through the windscreen, mirrors and side windows.
 If the teledriver is to operate the car safely, then it’s imperative that the view they receive is in real-time.
-A delay of even a few hundred milliseconds could prove fatal, given the time it would take for the driver to pull out safely into traffic or to react to an emergency which could be too late.
+A delay of even a few hundred milliseconds could prove fatal, given the time it would take for the driver to pull out safely into traffic or to react to an emergency such as a child running into the road.

 By bonding together multiple 4G and 5G connections, it is possible to create a single virtualized network link based on multiple links with different cellular operators simultaneously for extreme reliability and high bandwidth.
 This is utilized for live streaming video back to the teleoperator.
 As the Zao technology can provide two-way communication, it operates bi-directionally.
 In one direction from the car to the teledriver is the ultra-low latency live video streaming from multiple cameras in the car, and the second is a secure IP network connection that sends the commands back from the teledriver to control the car for real time operation.

 Ultra-low latency of video transmission from a remote location back to the teleoperator is a key feature of Soliton’s technology.
 Other bonding systems typically have latencies of 1 to 2 seconds.
 Even over 4G, Soliton can uniquely have latencies of 65ms and below that includes both encoding and decoding.
 With 5G, this latency can be reduced further.